 - Showcase Showdown: The two winners of the Big Wheel square off in the Showcase Showdown.
 In this final, the two players guess at the price of a package of several prizes, with the one who comes closest without going over being the winner.

 A wheel is spun to determine which pricing game a player will compete in.
 The host can also set up her own schedule for what games will be played and in what order.
 In more recent versions, players roll dice to determine what year they will have to guess the price of items for.

 Board Games Versus Game Shows

 While a board game will never have the same excitement provided by a live studio audience and a television audience of millions, you can still test your pricing skills and see how you might fare on the show.
-For fans of The Price Is Right, this can be a wonderful way to spend some time with family and friends without the travel expenses of a trip to Studio City, California.
+For fans of The Price Is Right, this can be a wonderful way to spend some time with family and friends without the travel expenses of a trip to Television City, California.